jiankang1991/SauMoCo/README.md

 <img src="./Selection_003.png" alt="drawing" width="350"/>

 ### Training

+* `./data/npy2lmdb.py` is the script for transforming the 100,000 npy files into a big [LMDB](https://lmdb.readthedocs.io/en/release/) file as the input dataset.

 * `./train/main_NAIP_MoCo.py` and `./train/main_Sen2_MoCo.py` are utilized for training on the NAIP and Sen2 dataset with SauMoCo.